-As teachers we LOVE our school supplies!
+As teachers, we LOVE our school supplies!
 (I bet many of us tend to hoard them!)
 Depending on where you teach, you may get these supplies directly from your school.
-Or you may get overloaded with school supplies from you student’s families.
+Or you may get overloaded with school supplies from your student’s families.
 Or you may like to purchase your own supplies each year because you want them all to match like me.
 Either way, here’s a list of what school supplies I would go through in a typical year so you can plan accordingly!

 Get the full list of resources here:

 Crayons – 1 box of beginner crayons and 2 boxes of regular crayons.

 We start the year with our beginning crayons.
 As we learn how to use crayons and the colors, we move into our regular box of crayons.
 In January, I usually also give the kids a fresh box of crayons too!

 Back to School Reader for: Back to School, Recess, Fire Drill, First Day$5.00